v 3.7.web 2025

 Dubrovnik pieces are unweighted: instead, they are especially stout with wide bases to keep them steady.
 Famously, they were Bobby Fischer's favourite design.
 Only a small number of sets were originally made, but they became highly sought-after.
 Updated versions, Dubrovnik II and Dubrovnik Minčeta, were designed and produced in the 1960s.

 The knights have distinctive tucked-in heads.
-In common with other Communist-era sets, religious symbols like the cross on the king's crown or and groove in the bishop's mitre are missing.
+In common with other Communist-era sets, religious symbols like the cross on the King's crown or and groove in the bishop's mitre are missing.
 Bishops have opposite-coloured finials.
 Rooks have five merlons (parapets), to evoke the five-pointed star.

 Bobby Fischer and Dubrovnik chessmen on the cover of Life magazine, 12 November 1971.